 - Related Sensors: TPS sensor, Coolant sensor, and Mass sensor can all impact the readings if they’re not functioning correctly.

-- External Factors: Issues like a bad fuel regulator, defective fuel injector, intake manifold gasket leak, vacuum hose leak, or a malfunctioning computer can all provide false oxygen sensor readings.
+- External Factors: Issues like a bad fuel regulator, defective fuel injector, intake manifold gasket leak, vacuum hose leak, or malfunctioning computer can all provide false oxygen sensor readings.

 Tips and Tricks